Methods

 Associated Functions

-A function in an impl block that does not take self as its first parameter is an associated function.
+A function in a struct block that does not take self as its first parameter is an associated function.

 Associated functions are called using path notation: Type::function(args).